PrimaveraDeveloper/identity-server/README.md

 ## Jump Start

 If you wish to implement authentication and authorization in an application with Identity Server, while going through the documentation, start with the [How to](howto/README.md) and [Samples](samples/README.md) sections.

-To search for a specific feature, check [Capabilities](capabilities/README.md).

 ## Major Releases